A Super Strong Hidden Goalpost Solution for Bi-Fold and Sliding Doors

-If you’re using and Ultrasky roof with bi-folds and a span over 3.2m you will need a structural goalpost to make the design work.
-Sometimes structural goalposts can be bulky and unsightly, so, to maintain the designer look with uninterrupted sightlines you’ll need to order an Ultraspan goalpost.
-Ultraspan is completely hidden inside the Ultrasky roof, can span up to 6.5m and is available in a variety of finishes to seamlessly match your design.
+If you’re using the Ultrasky Roof, Classic Roof or Livinroof system with bi-folds and a span over 3.2m you will need a structural goalpost to make the design work.
+Sometimes structural goalposts can be bulky and unsightly, so, to maintain the designer look with uninterrupted sightlines you’ll need to order a goalpost.
+The goalpost is completely hidden inside the roof, can span up to 6.5m and is available in a variety of finishes to seamlessly match your design.

-- To be used in conjunction with Ultrasky roofing systems only.
+- To be used in conjunction with Ultrasky Roof, Classic Roof and Livinroof systems only.

 - Provides clear span up to 6.5m* and lateral stability to an open sided structure.
 To provide lateral restraint the correct foundation detail is required.

 - Works in conjunction with bottom running bi-fold doors, NOT top hung.